 group by dimensions, choose a new visualization, or adjust the time interval and then save just the Number (

-scalar), those adjustments will not be kept the next time you open that report from a dashboard - only the time range will be kept.
+scalar).
+Those adjustments are not kept the next time you open that report from a dashboard - only the time range will be kept.

 To learn more about using time options in your reports, see this tutorial.

-When you create a new chart, you can save it by clicking Save at the top right corner of the
+When you create a chart, you can save it by clicking Save at the top-right corner of the

 Visual Report Builder.

 You can choose to save a chart, table, or number (

 Type dropdown and the dashboard to which the report should be saved using the